bkharbanda/c/CONTRIBUTING.md

 ### Submit a file
 You are definetely welcomed to submit your own C files!
 As long as they are outside the `Originals` folder that's fine.
-If you don't see a "Create new file" button, please make an issue about it, or if it already exist, go to that issue and type something like "I also have that issue".
+If you don't see a "Create new file" button, please fork this repo, create a new file in your forked repo and then push your new file to this repo.

+Thanks for reading CONTRIBUTING.md!